 The SEC has made clear that an adviser is required to allocate expenses so that the expenses are borne appropriately and proportionately by the entity that incurred and benefited from the expenses, unless the arrangement is otherwise disclosed to investors.
 This situation has arisen in a variety of contexts, such as misallocation of expenses between a fund and the adviser, misallocation of expenses between funds and misallocation of expenses where co-investors have invested in a fund investment.

-Increasingly, the SEC is focusing on the specificity with which a fund's obligation to bear the adviser's operating expenses has been disclosed.
-For example, the SEC alleged that First Reserve Management misallocated expenses to funds without making appropriate disclosures or obtaining consent.16 First, the SEC alleged that First Reserve misallocated the fees and expenses of two entities formed as advisers to a fund portfolio company, which allowed First Reserve to avoid incurring certain expenses in connection with providing advisory services to the funds.
+Increasingly, the SEC is focusing on the specificity of disclosures relating to a fund's obligation to bear the adviser's operating expenses.
+For example, the SEC alleged that First Reserve Management misallocated expenses to funds without making appropriate disclosures or obtaining consent.15 First, the SEC alleged that First Reserve misallocated the fees and expenses of two entities formed as advisers to a fund portfolio company, which allowed First Reserve to avoid incurring certain expenses in connection with providing advisory services to the funds.
 Second, the SEC alleged that First Reserve misallocated premiums for a liability insurance policy covering First Reserve for risks not entirely arising from its management of the funds, when the governing fund documents provided that the funds would only pay insurance expenses relating to the affairs of the funds.
 To resolve these allegations, among others, First Reserve committed to reimbursing the funds and revising its practices and disclosures, and agreed to pay a civil penalty of US$3.5 million.

-Similarly, in a case alleging wide-ranging compliance failures against Corinthian Capital Group, its CEO and CFO, the SEC commented on Corinthian's improper allocation of organisational expenses to a fund client.18 While the SEC noted that the fund's documents permit Corinthian to call capital to pay the fund's organisational expenses, the SEC nonetheless alleged that Corinthian improperly caused the fund to pay organisational expenses by transferring fund assets to itself based on estimated organisational expenses before those expenses were incurred.
+In another case against Corinthian Capital Group, its CEO and CFO, the SEC commented on Corinthian's improper allocation of organisational expenses to a fund client while alleging wide-ranging compliance failures.17 The SEC noted that the fund's documents permit Corinthian to call capital to pay the fund's organisational expenses, but the SEC nonetheless alleged that Corinthian improperly caused the fund to pay organisational expenses by transferring fund assets to itself based on estimated organisational expenses before the actual expenses were incurred.
 Further, the SEC alleged Corinthian improperly included placement fees in the amount of organisational expenses, despite their being specifically excluded under the fund documents' definitions.
-To settle these charges, among others, Corinthian and its executives agreed to pay a civil penalty of US$140,000.
+To settle these charges, among others, Corinthian and its executives agreed to pay US$140,000 in civil monetary penalties.

 iii Valuation and miscalculation of fees